When Do Dogs Stop Growing? Labrador Puppy Growth Chart

 Does color change the Labrador puppy growth chart?

-When is a chocolate Lab full grown?
-Is it the same time that a full grown black Labrador or yellow Lab?
 Lab growth rate isn’t impacted by their color.
-So your average chocolate Lab will be adult sizes at the same time as the average yellow or black Lab.
+Your average chocolate Lab will be adult sizes at the same time as the average yellow or black Lab.

 How Quickly Do Labradors Grow?